theos-ai/easy-yolov7/README.md

 ### Click the weights button

-Go to your training experiment and click the weights button on the top right.
+Go to your training experiment and click the weights button on the top right corner.

 ![Download weights button of Theos AI](assets/button.jpg)